ardiloot/wheel-of-fortune/embedded_software/docker_stack/README.md

 This docker-compose stack provides a convenient way to run the Wheel of Fortune software on embedded computers, such as OrangePi 3 LTS.
 The stack consists of two containers:
   1. **Wheel of Fortune Container**: This container includes the Wheel of Fortune software.
   2. **Traefik Container**: Traefik is utilized as a reverse proxy to expose the user interface (UI) and the WLED interface.
+Traefik also provides authentication via Basic HTTP authentication.

 ## Usage